RosieBarrows/4ch-py/README.md

    `bash 5_ra_4ch_endo.sh`
    `bash 6_map_2d_to_3d.sh`

-Use the vtk (myocardium_fibres_l.vtk) to check that the ventricular and atrial fibres appear as expected.
+Use the vtk (myocardium_fibres_l.vtk in the atrial_fibres folder) to check that the ventricular and atrial fibres appear as expected.

 **Check that the labels in tags_presim.json match the labels in your mesh**